THE DARK -

 Soon Adéle finds herself searching out the myths of the locale.
 Old Welsh legends that some there still believe or fear.
 The idea that Sarah may have been part of some local religious sacrifice begins to form.
 But there's something else.
 Spooky noises and things begin to happen in the house when Adéle is all alone.
 Things that seem more and more unlikely to have been caused by humans.

 It all sounds pretty good, doesn't it?
 The creepiness deepens, the supernatural weirdness grows, and it all seems like it is really going somewhere.
-Screenwriter Stephen Massicotte (GINGER SNAPS BACK: THE BEGINNING) adapted the script from a novel by Simon Maginn.
+Screenwriter Stephen Massicotte (GINGER SNAPS BACK: THE BEGINNING) adapted the script from a script that was adapted from the best selling novel, SHEEP, by Simon Maginn.
 Veteran television show Director, John Fawcett (GINGER SNAPS), knows how to create mood and tension.
 But once you do that, you also need payoff.

 The popularity of RINGU spawned THE RING in 2002 and with the wild success of that, Hollywood wanted as many Mother & Child in supernatural peril screenplays as possible.
 By 2005 Dreamworks released THE RING 2, Touchstone released an American remake of DARK WATER, Universal Pictures released SILENT HILL, Miramax finally released THE DARKNESS, and THE GRUDGE came out in 2004 with the ghostly Mother & child.